Dmitry Bosov: Career

 In 1991, he founded CJSC PIF, the Moscow representative office of the Kristall plant, where he worked as deputy director for two years and then as executive director.
 In 1993, he became the president of Polyexport LLP (Foreign Trade Association).

-From 1995, he was director of the TransWorld Group Moscow office (later - Trans World Commodities).
+From 1995, he was director of the TransWorld Group (later known as Trans World Commodities) Moscow office.

 From 1997 to 2000 he was one of the shareholders and a member of the board of directors of the Krasnoyarsk Aluminum Plant.

 In 2000, he sold his KrAZ shares.
-After that, together with his colleagues at Bauman MSTU, he established ALLTECH Group and took up investment projects in Russia.
+After that, together with his colleagues at Bauman MSTU, he established the ALLTECH Group and took up investment projects in Russia.
 He was the chairman of the Board of the Group.
 Among the projects implemented are, in 2006, consolidation and further sale to Renova one of the largest electrode plants in Russia.
 In early 2004, the ALLTECH Group acquired more than 20% of the shares in West Siberian Resources Ltd (WSR).
 The company significantly increased production (in 4 years the company's market capitalization increased almost 20 times) and in 2008 West Siberian Resources merged with Alliance Oil Company.

 His coal business began with the acquisition of shares in Siberian Anthracite JSC (the world's largest producer of anthracite UHG, located in Novosibirsk Region).
 He was the chairman of the board of directors of VostokCoal MC.

-Since 2008, he has been Head of supervisory board of Sibir Ice Hockey Club.
+In 2008, Bosov became the Head of the supervisory board of the Sibir Ice Hockey Club.

 In 2015, he established the Blackspace group of companies in Indonesia, obtaining licenses for coal, nickel, manganese and bauxite mining sites.
 Since then, Blackspace has implemented two large projects - the development of a coal deposit in Central Kalimantan and the construction of a ferronickel plant on the island of Kabena.

-Some media outlets mentioned Bosov's connection with Boris Berezovsky, with whom he supported Viktor Yushchenko and Yulia Tymoshenko during the campaign for the election of the President of Ukraine.
-Bosov himself denied this, stating that “...the only business I participated in with Berezovsky was the Internet company CityLine.
+Some media outlets mentioned Bosov's connection with Boris Berezovsky, with whom Bosov stated that "...the only business I participated in with Berezovsky was the Internet company CityLine.
 He was the first to invest in it.
 The company was run by my friends Emelyan Zakharov, Demian Kudryavtsev and others.
 In 1999, they made me an offer to become a co-investor.
-In 2001 we sold the company and earned a decent amount of money”.
+In 2001 we sold the company and earned a decent amount of money".

-In news in 2019 was noted information attack on Dmitry Bosov, conducted mainly by the forces of the Telegram-channel Nezygar.